kaihendry/dabase.com/content/blog/first-paypal-integration.md

 [IPN](https://developer.paypal.com/docs/api-basics/notifications/ipn/) and this
 is my PHP implementation, notice it simply uses **files instead of a database**.

-For example when a user signs up, the configuration is in "tmp", until that person pays, in which case it becomes active and moves to "install-config".
+For example when a user signs up [on my site](https://config.webconverger.com/), the configuration is in "tmp", until that person pays, in which case it becomes active and moves to "install-config".

 	<?php
 	include 'email.php';